kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(2\) Dragon corridor and Zuni Point corridor allocations.

-\(f\) Certificate holders satisfying the requirements of §93.315 of this subpart are not required to use a commercial air tour allocation for each commercial air tour flight in the GCNP SFRA provided the following conditions are satisfied:
+\(f\) Certificate holders satisfying the requirements of [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.315   Requirements for commercial Special Flight Rules Area operations.|§93.315]] of this subpart are not required to use a commercial air tour allocation for each commercial air tour flight in the GCNP SFRA provided the following conditions are satisfied:

 \(1\) The certificate holder conducts its operations in conformance with the routes and airspace authorizations as specified in its Grand Canyon National Park Special Flight Rules Area operations specifications;